gabrielschulhof/bindings-principles/README.md

 jsCallback->Call(arguments, 2);
 ```
 This is bad.
 We have just created a second Javascript handle containing the same "magic" pointer as the one we passed into Javascript land during our binding of ```remote_resource_retrieve()```.
 The way around this is to create a persistent reference to the Javascript handle in our binding for ```remote_resource_set_int_async()``` and pass it, along with the ```Nan::Callback```, which is a persistent reference to the Javascript function that we must call (```jsCallback``` in the example above), as the ```void *data``` parameter of the native callback.
 Read more about this in the <a href="#callbacks">callbacks</a> section.
+## Callbacks
+Any non-trivial C API will accept function pointers.
+The binding for such an API obviously accepts a Javascript function as one of its parameters.
+There is, at this point, a very important thing you have to keep in mind: C functions are "physical".
+That is, they are pieces of code which take up room on disk and in memory, and are stored in specially marked segments, protected from modification in all kinds of highly platform-dependent ways.
+In contrast, Javascript functions are merely pieces of data stored on the heap.
+Thus, Javascript functions can be created, copied, and destroyed at runtime whereas C functions can only be created at compile time.
+Thus, we cannot simply create a new C function at runtime to correspond to the Javascript function passed into our binding, to pass to the native API as a callback.
+Neither can we assume that exactly the same Javascript function will be passed to our binding every time it is called.